-What is a Virtual Personal Assistant?
+What Is a Virtual Personal Assistant (Virtual PA)?

 There isn’t one kind of VA.
 Every VA has a different set of skills and can offer a different combination of services.
-There are two main VA categories:

-- Generalist – VAs who can perform a wide range of administrative tasks.
+- Generalist: VAs who can perform a wide range of administrative tasks

-- Specialist – VAs who usually have more experience in performing a handful of business functions.
+- Specialist: VAs who usually have more experience in performing a handful of business functions

 Here are a variety of tasks that are well within the skillset of a generalist VA:

-- Online marketing
+- online or digital marketing

-- Content creation or management
+- content creation or management

-- Customer support
+- customer support services

-- Systems management
+- project management

-- Social media management
+- social media management

 There are also some VAs that specialize in specific industries, like health or real estate.
 Some of them may also possess other skills that you may need from time to time (ex: graphic design).